-Article 5(2) - This power is helpful if the charity is to acquire property either for use as office premises or functionally (such as a playground or school site) Our guidance Acquiring Land (CC33) contains further quidance on the issue
+Article 5(2) - This power is helpful if the charity is to acquire property either for use as office premises or functionally (such as a playground or school site) Our guidance Acquiring Land (CC33) contains further guidance on the issue

 Article 5(3) - This power enables the charity to dispose of its property.
-Sections 36 and 37 of the Charities Act 1993, as amended by the Charities Act 2006, apply to most charities and require compliance with certain conditions to ensure that charity property is disposed of for the best terms reasonably obtainable.
+Sections 117 - 122 of the Charities Act 2011, apply to most charities and require compliance with certain conditions to ensure that charity property is disposed of for the best terms reasonably obtainable.
 Our guidance Sales, leases, transfers or mortgages.
-What trustees need to know about disposing of charity land (CC28) provides more information about this
+What trustees need to know about disposing of charity land (CC28) provides more information about this.

-Article 5(4) This provides the company with an explicit power to borrow.
-It also makes clear that if this power involves securing the loan on land of the charity, it must comply with the requirements of the Charities Act 1993, as amended by the Charities Act 2006.
+Article 5(4) - This provides the company with an explicit power to borrow.
+It also makes clear that if this power involves securing the loan on land of the charity, it must comply with the requirements of the Charities Act 2011.
 Briefly, the directors are required to take advice and provide certain certificates/statements when they are borrowing money by way of mortgage.
 Our Operational Guidance Borrowing and mortgages on our website provides detailed information on this.